The Importance of Stretching for Fibromyalgia

 Of course, there are plenty more stretches you can do and if you have a chiropractor or physical therapists you may want to ask them to give you some diagrams of specific stretches that would help you with your specific areas of pain.
 You can also just go to Google and type in “stretching” with the body part you have trouble with and you will find some great resources for stretching different areas of your body.

 So how bout it?
 Do you stretch regularly?
-If so do you have a typical routine you do or certain stretches that you find more helpful than others?
+If so do you have a typical routine you do or certain stretches that you find more helpful for fibromyalgia than others?